maclabhub/maclabhub/README.md

-- 👋 Hi, we are @maclabhub
-- Morality, Action, and Cognition Lab at the University of Toronto
+Morality, Action, and Cognition Lab at the University of Toronto